Ewie1/CI_PP4_Wildlifers/README.md

 15. As a site owner I want user to have confirmantion action before canceling enrollments
 16. T want user to see data entry vaildation when registering
 17. I want site to be fully responsive
+21. As a owner I want to control commnets posted

 ## Design